t94126/t94126.github.io/hobbies.md

 I have a Xbox One and a notebook.

 ## I love play table-tennis.
-I was The first runner-up in Junior High School.
+I was the first runner-up in Junior High School.